n10n/DockerNode1/README.md

 ## Access container:

-Visit the webpage http://localhost:8888/agentui/agentui.html?demo=false and if this don't work then find the mapping URL (ipaddress:port from Kitematic screen - select your container there i.e. SpliciousBKEND).
-For example, you may see the map like 192.168.99.100:32772 then the URL would be http://192.168.99.100:32772/agentui/agentui.html?demo=false
+Visit the webpage http://<docker_quick_terminal_assigned_IP>:8888/agentui/agentui.html?demo=false and if this don't work then find the mapping URL (ipaddress:port from Kitematic screen - select your container there i.e. SpliciousBKEND).
+For example, you may see the map like 192.168.99.100:32772 then the URL would be http://192.168.99.100:32772/agentui/agentui.html?demo=false or http://192.168.99.100:8888/agentui/agentui.html?demo=false

 (https://drive.google.com/open?id=0B1NrzDY6kx1JTzdPNVFlU19xekk)